By Tara Zirker

-With new professorship, UH's Eric Yamamoto carries on Korematsu's ideals.
+UH’s Eric Yamamoto carries on Fred Korematsu’s ideals through new professorship

 Eric Yamamoto's congenial and chatty tone develops a certain reverence when the topic turns to his being chosen for the UH Mānoa's prestigious new professorship – the Fred T. Korematsu Professor of Law and Social Justice.

 “It has a lot of substantive meaning, and it is very special to me.
 It embodies my ideals, my values and my struggles,” says Yamamoto (BA ’74 Mānoa).
 “I’m exhilarated to have that professorship, but with it I feel a strong commitment to keep that legacy going.”